dazingwill/PurchaseAnalytics/README.md

 ### Memory

 The input records are read and processed line-by-line.
-The majority of the memory occupied should be the product-to-department dictionary with the one item for each products record.
+The majority of the memory consuming should be the product-to-department dictionary which has about 50,000 key-value pairs.

 ### Time

 For prior dataset, run time in my computer is around 50 seconds.

-The most of the time consumed in operations on order records.
+Most of the time is consumed by the operations on order_products records.

 ## Note